salsita/node-pg-migrate/docs/src/migrations/indexes.md

 :::

 The destination name is unqualified in the generated SQL.
-A destination object may repeat the source schema, but cannot specify a different schema.
-When a destination schema is provided, use the object form for the source name too;
+If a destination object specifies a schema, it must match the source schema.
+Use `{ schema, name }` for schema-qualified names so automatic reversal preserves the source schema;
 the schema cannot be inferred from a string name or the database search path.
-Automatic reversal preserves the source schema.

-An undefined schema is treated as omitted.
-Explicit schemas are compared before decamelization, including empty strings: an empty destination schema is rejected when the source schema is omitted or nonempty; matching empty schemas remain unqualified.
+Qualified `PgLiteral` names can produce invalid SQL, including during automatic reversal.
+Use structured name objects instead, or use `pgm.sql` with explicit SQL in both your up and down migrations.

 Renaming an index does not move it to another schema.
 PostgreSQL does not provide `ALTER INDEX ...
 SET SCHEMA`; indexes follow their table when it changes schema.